Flow Cytometry in the Differential Diagnosis of Neutropenic Patients

 TLDR Neutropenic patients show significant changes in immune cell types and lower neutrophil and natural killer cell percentages.

-This study investigated the expressions of lymphocyte, granulocyte, and monocyte subtypes in 24 patients with isolated neutropenia compared to 13 healthy volunteers.
-The results showed that the neutrophil/lymphocyte (N/L) mean fluorescence intensity (MFI) ratio was higher in patients, and there was a positive correlation between leukocyte counts and atypical monocytes expressing CD16.
-A negative correlation was observed between platelet counts and both the N/L MFI ratio and the percentage of CD11b on neutrophils.
+This study investigated the expressions of lymphocyte, granulocyte, and monocyte subtypes in 24 patients with isolated neutropenia compared to 13 healthy volunteers using flow cytometry.
+Key findings include a higher neutrophil/lymphocyte (N/L) mean fluorescence intensity (MFI) ratio in patients, a positive correlation between leukocyte counts and atypical monocytes expressing CD16, and a negative correlation between platelet counts and both the N/L MFI ratio and CD11b expression on neutrophils.
 Additionally, the percentage of neutrophils and natural killer cells was significantly lower in the patient group.
-These findings indicate significant changes in lymphocyte and monocyte subtypes in neutropenic patients, with granulation in the N/L side scatter ratio primarily related to neutrophils.
+These results indicate significant changes in lymphocyte and monocyte subtypes in neutropenic patients.